nickyout/grunt-config-plus/README.md

 > Define package, description, aliases and task dependencies in an object/file per grunt task.

+*Version 0.2.x has a slightly different syntax compared to 0.1.x.
+I was getting tired to have to look up the format of a Gruntfile, so now the module makes it easier.
+Furthermore, I find that the builtin tasks are polluting the overview done by calling `grunt`, so I set them to invisible by default.
+For examples, you're reading the updated README.*

 This grunt configuration structure, like others, fetches its config from files.
 What I have not yet found so far is something that only loads the npm modules I need to run.
 Granted, grunt is fast after the first load, but I wanted grunt to always run as snappy as possible.

 So here is grunt-config-plus.
 Define all your tasks fully within the scope of a single object.
 Refer tot those object with glob-paths, if you want.
 Create aliases for those tasks.
 List them, or hide them from the list.
 Print an explanation for your tasks.
 Json it, js it, whatever you fancy.
 It's so convenient.